External collaboration through Slack

 - The general public, for which we have dedicated channels

 Contractors’ level of access will be determined by the Contracting Officer (CO).
-By default, contractors who are “embedded” in TTS (working on TTS projects most or full-time) can be added as full members, while other collaborators should be added as single or multi-channel guests, as appropriate.
+By default, contractors who are “embedded” in TTS (working on TTS projects most or full-time) can be added as full members using their GSA emails, while other collaborators should be added as single or multi-channel guests, as appropriate.
 See contractors for general information.
 Request guest access through GSA IT.

 You may want to invite partners, contractors, etc. to specific project channels to foster collaboration and asynchronous communication with the team.
 Projects often